 Monitor the effectiveness of the school’s service.

 The Board of Trustees is elected every three years.
-The new Board was elected took office on 13th September 2022.
-The Board welcomes feedback from other parents, and welcomes people to attend its monthly meetings, which are on the 3rd Tuesday of each month at 5:30 p.m.
+The new Board was elected took office on 17th September 2025.
+The Board welcomes feedback from other parents, and welcomes people to attend its monthly meetings, which are on the 3rd Monday of each month at 5:30 p.m.

 The Board has a responsibility to govern the school effectively.